Pointwise periodic maps with quantized first integrals: Proof of Theorem

 \item When ${c}/{2}$ is odd, $I_j=A^{3c+2}+v$ and $3c+2=3\cdot 2(2n+1)+2=6(2n+1)+2$ for some $n\in\N_0.$ Thus $I_j=A^2+v,$ using again that $A^6=\operatorname{Id}.$ This implies that every point in the hexagon is a $3(3c+2)=9c+6$ periodic point for $F.$ \end{itemize}

 Now let $c$ be an odd number.
 Then the tiles in $\{V=c\}$ are triangles whose centers are either the points $q_{k,\ell}$ or the points $r_{k,\ell}$ introduced in Lemma \ref{l:centroid2}, for some $k,\ell\in\Z$.
-The points $q_{k,\ell}$ lie in some lines that define a hexagon and the same do the points $r_{k,\ell}.$ But now all these centers belong to the same periodic orbit.
-To prove this, as usual, we label these points in clockwise sense, as Figure \ref{f:alpha60c=3} shows for the case $c=3$: the red points are the points $q_{k,\ell}\in\{V=3\}$ while the blue ones are $r_{k,\ell}\in\{V=3\}.$
+The points $q_{k,\ell}$ lie in some lines that define a hexagon, as do the points $r_{k,\ell}.$ But now all these centers belong to the same periodic orbit.
+To prove this, as usual, we label these points in a clockwise direction, as Figure \ref{f:alpha60c=3} shows for the case $c=3$: the red points are the points $q_{k,\ell}\in\{V=3\}$ while the blue ones are $r_{k,\ell}\in\{V=3\}.$

 With this labeling it can be proved that $F(X_i)=X_j$ with $j\equiv i+c$ (mod $6c+4$) which implies that the minimal period is $p=6c+4.$ To see the periodicity of the points in the triangles different from its center we consider the itinerary function of the center $X_j$ which has the form $I_j=A^4+v.$ Then $I_j^3=A^{12}+(A^4+A^2+\operatorname{Id})v=\operatorname{Id}.$ Arguing as before we get that each point in the triangle different from its center is a $3(6c+4)=18c+12$ periodic point.